List of EastEnders characters introduced in 2002: Jack Evans

 Jack Evans, played by the identical twins Brodie O'Sullivan and Riordan O'Sullivan, is the son of Barry (Shaun Williamson) and Natalie Evans (Lucy Speed).
 He has a traumatic breech birth early in 2002.
 He is named after Natalie's younger brother.
 Jack initially lives with his parents, his grandfather Roy (Tony Caunter) and Roy's wife Pat (Pam St Clement), but moves out of Albert Square in March 2003 following his parents' divorce and Roy's death.
 Barry is devoted to Jack and agonises over the fact that he cannot be a full-time father to him.

 Barry dies early in 2004 and as he had just married Janine Butcher (Charlie Brooks), she inherits Barry's estate.
 When Natalie suspects Janine is responsible for Barry's death, she leaves Walford for a new start with Jack.
 Before they leave, Natalie and Jack plant a tree in the Square in Barry's name.
 Jack's last appearance is in May 2004.

-Anish Mistry

-Anish Mistry, played by Ali Zahoor, arrives in 2002 with his mother Nita Mistry (Bindya Solanki).
-Anish is about eight years old when he is first seen, and likes playing football.
-He leaves Walford in 2003 to live in India with Nita and her boyfriend Robbie Jackson (Dean Gaffney).

 Minty Peterson

-Richard "Rick" Peterson (better known as Minty), played by Cliff Parisi, He makes his first appearance on 11 March 2002.
+Rick Peterson (better known as Minty), played by Cliff Parisi, He makes his first appearance on 11 March 2002.
 Minty's friend, Phil Mitchell (Steve McFadden), to look after his sister, Sam (Kim Medcalf).
-Minty becomes friends with fellow mechanic Garry Hobbs, but their friendship is tested when Minty dates Gary's mother, Hazel (Kika Mirylees).
+Minty becomes friends with fellow mechanic Garry Hobbs (Ricky Groves), but their friendship is tested when Minty dates Gary's mother, Hazel (Kika Mirylees).
 Hazel leaves Minty, however, and he goes on to have a relationship with Phil's old girlfriend, Manda Best (Josie Lawrence).
-However, Sam (now Danniella Westbrook) reappears in Walford, and this leads to Minty admitting to Manda that he still has feelings for Sam.
+However, Sam (now played by Danniella Westbrook) reappears in Walford, and this leads to Minty admitting to Manda that he still has feelings for Sam.
 However, Sam leaves Walford again, and Minty decides to quit Walford himself in September 2010.